zeruniverse/Password-Manager/README.md

 + If some error occurs, you can clear your database and redo the previous steps.
 This may take long time if you have many accounts.
 Find a good computer with good Internet access to do it!

 ##About Recovery
 For your passwords safety, your login password to password manager won't be included in the recovery file.
-You still need your login password (and PIN if applicable) to decrypt the recovery file.
+You still need your login password to decrypt the recovery file.
 The backup file is indepandent to config file.
 You don't need to backup your `config.php`
 + The purpose of the recovery file is to protect your password in case of data loss.
-NOT IN CASE THAT YOU FORGET YOUR PASSWORD or PIN (No one can get your passwords without your login password!)
+NOT IN CASE THAT YOU FORGET YOUR PASSWORD (No one can get your passwords without your login password!)

 ##Import From Other Password Managers
 + Export your passwords from your password manager as csv file.